November 2022 Update

 New BIO report shows strong growth of NC life sciences industry

-The Biotechnology Innovation Organization, in partnership with the Council of State Bioscience Associations, released a new report on the state of the bioscience economy that places North Carolina?s life sciences industry among the national leaders in its size, specialized employment concentration and diverse strengths.
+The Biotechnology Innovation Organization, in partnership with the Council of State Bioscience Associations, released a new report on the state of the bioscience economy that places North Carolina?s life sciences industry among the national leaders in its size, specialized employment concentration and diverse strengths.Â

-The industry in the state has experienced strong growth since 2018, increasing employment by 13 percent to reach more than 92,000 jobs in 2021 across 5,863 business establishments.
+The industry in the state has experienced strong growth since 2018, increasing employment by 13 percent to reach more than 92,000 jobs in 2021 across 5,863 business establishments.Â

-testing and medical labs.
-Two other subsectors have high, above-average concentrations in the state: agricultural feedstock and industrial biosciences and bioscience-related distribution.
+North Carolina has diverse strengths in the biosciences, with specialized employment concentrations in two subsectors: in pharmaceuticals and in research, testing and medical labs.
+Two other subsectors have high, above-average concentrations in the state: agricultural feedstock and industrial biosciences and bioscience-related distribution.Â

 The state is in the top tier in its bioscience-related university R&D activities with $2.5 billion in expenditures in 2020.
 Funding from NIH to North Carolina institutions has been steadily and significantly increasing in recent years and reached $2.2 billion in 2021, up 60 percent since 2018.